Curriculum-Undergraduate International Program in Economics

 2. Credit and Degree

-For International students, UIPE requires the completion of no fewer than 34 credits of General Education Courses (including General Education Core Courses and Specialized Education Courses), 28 credits of Basic Courses in General Discipline, 50 credits of Professional Core Courses (including 2 credits of Interim Report or Industrial Practice, 6 credits of Thesis), and Multiple Development Path Courses.
-The total number of credits is at least 144.
+For International students, UIPE requires the completion of no fewer than 24 credits of General Education Courses (including General Education Core Courses and Specialized Education Courses), 29 credits of Basic Courses in General Discipline, 36 credits of Professional Core Courses, and at least 36 credits from Multiple Development Path Courses.
+The total number of credits is at least 125.
 Bachelor in Economics will be granted by Fudan University to those who meet the requirements of the degree.

 3. Curriculum